pgassmann/puppet-letsencrypt_nginx/README.md

     }
     class { 'letsencrypt_nginx':
       firstrun_webroot => '/usr/share/nginx/html',
-      vhosts           => {
+      servers           => {
         'letsencrypt-test1.example.com' => {},
       },
     }

-To add ssl configuration to an existing installation, you need first to configure the locations for your default vhost and your existing vhost.
+To add ssl configuration to an existing installation, you need first to configure the locations for your default server and your existing server.

     class { 'letsencrypt_nginx':
       locations => {